jjfrancois/francoislab/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

 Come join us!
-If you're interested in working with us, please send an email along with a C.V. to joshua_francois@hms.harvard.edu.
+If you're interested in working with us, please send an email along with a C.V. to joshua_francois at hms.harvard.edu.

 {% include section.html %}